Afreeca/sleep-time-tracker/README.md

 ## Product assumptions

-- Users can
-  - because there is no authentication, there is no validation on the user and we are only fetching on full name match(bare in mind when testing) o use just first names
+- There is is no authentication
+- When fetching a specific user sleep records, the name needs to match at 100% (bare in mind when testing)
-  - enter multiple sleeping data without any limitation
+- A user can enter multiple sleeping data without any limitation
-  - only add a past sleeping records until the current day
+- A user is allowed to only add a past sleeping record until the current day
-  - we allow user to enter multiple records for the same day, because it seems a valid use case
+- A user can enter multiple records for the same day

+# Technical assumptions

 - I did use client side rendering, and the only reason because I wanted to test the new next App route with redux, because it force redux to change the previous implementation. and it is a more interesting use case

 ## Project directory structure